gstackio/ga-beacon/README.md

 [Google App Engine](https://cloud.google.com/appengine/)
 or [AppScale](https://github.com/AppScale/appscale).)

-The point is to trigger Google Analytics hits in situation where JavaScript code cannot be embedded, like in emails, in Github `README.md` files or in Google Docs, Slides or Spreadsheets.
+The point is to trigger Google Analytics hits in contexts where JavaScript code cannot be embedded, like in emails, in Github `README.md` files or in Google Docs, Slides or Spreadsheets.
 More information about this can be found in the original documentation at [DOCUMENTATION.md](DOCUMENTATION.md).